Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_streetview_GVI.md

 >> - output_dir *(string)* – the absolute or relative path to the directory in which the output file will be written in case write_to_file is set to TRUE.
 If not specified, the current working directory will serve as default.

 >>Returns:
->>> Dataframe as obtained from point_of_interest_file including columns for mean GVI value(s) and the number of points upon which these are based.
+>>> Dataframe as obtained from point_of_interest including columns for mean GVI value(s) and the number of points upon which these are based.
 A second dataframe will be returned and contains the surrounding road network locations (of the original points/polygons of interest) that were used to calculate the GVI values.
 The ID column is used to identify the original point/polygon of interest.
 Both dataframes will also be written to new files in specified directory (see output_dir argument) if write_to_file set to TRUE.

 >>Return type:
 >>> Geodataframes